10 Year-End Tax Planning Tips For Expats (2024) – Plus A Bonus Tip For W-2 Employees

 3. Avoid Penalties For 2024 If You Owed 2023 Tax Or Are Self-Employed

-If you had a balance due on your 2023 tax return and you expect to be in a similar situation in 2024, or you are self-employed and don’t have withholdings, you must pay quarterly estimated taxes.
+If you had a balance due on your 2023 tax return and you expect to be in a similar situation for 2024, or you are self-employed and don’t have withholdings, you must pay quarterly estimated taxes.
 Failure to pay enough tax by each due date may result in underpayment penalties.

 To avoid further penalties, pay estimated taxes by Jan 15, 2025, for the 4th quarter of 2024.